 WHAT IS SMISHING?

-Smishing is a cybercrime that uses manipulative text messages to steal confidential personal and corporate information from people.
+Smishing is a cyber crime that uses manipulative text messages to steal people's confidential personal and corporate information, similar to phishing emails.

 The ultimate goal of any smishing tactic is the same – to compromise people by stealing confidential information.

 Smishing relies on social engineering to get victims to respond and take action.

 Using urgent language, the text message may threaten the victim with severe consequences if they don’t take action or convince the victim that they’re helping the sender by providing the requested information.